 [Related Article: Machine Learning Techniques]

 The linear regression machine learning algorithm helps in depicting the relationship between two variables and also evaluates the impact of changing one variable on the other.
 The impact is depicted when a change of independent variable causes changes in the dependent variable.
-The independent variables are termed as explanatory variables because they tend to describe the factors that mostly impact the dependent variable and the dependent variable is termed as the factor of interest.
+The independent variables are termed as explanatory variables because they tend to describe the factors that most impact the dependent variable and the dependent variable is termed as the factor of interest.

 When to use?

 A Hypothesis can be considered as that function which we want to believe is similar to the true function.
 To put it in much simpler words, if the number of parameters in the given model are too small then the model is said to be underfitting (hypothesis space is then considered limited).
 If in the case of the number of parameters in the given model are higher then it is said to be overfitting (hypothesis space is then considered expressive).